openstack-archive/sahara/doc/source/devref/devstack.rst

 We recommend that you install DevStack in a VM, rather than on your main system.
 That way you may avoid contamination of your system.
-You may find hypervisor and VM requirements in the the next section.
+You may find hypervisor and VM requirements in the next section.
 If you still want to install DevStack on your baremetal system, just skip the next section and read further.